Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

 - The JL in bag 1 is interchangeable!
 See: Kezdabez' video

 ## Early SZT Opener
-- None!
-I use the 100% build cover openers..
+### Dragon bucket
+- Pros: It has dragon in the name.
+So I'm obliged to learn it.
+- Uniquely, it's an SZ opener that doesn't require other early dependencies.

-## 100% Build cover
+## 100% Build cover Openers (TD Openers)
 ### MS2 (Mountainous Stacking 2)
 - ![MS2 Opener](/img/tetris/openers/ms2.png)
 - 100% Build cover (if mirrored)